Claire Tells a Story

 So Claire made a space the next morning to be with her mother and father, while Elise was teaching a water aerobics class to senior citizens at the YMCA.
 She made breakfast and a huge pot of dark roast coffee for all of them to drink while they read the Times.
 When they all had their newspapers open in front of them, her chest pulsed with happiness at her life: a small but tidy home, a solid relationship, and a job she didn’t like but would leave for in an hour like a grownup.
 In short, she felt the most together she’d ever been around her parents, and prepared for what was to come, even if it meant moving home to help take care of one of them, should that be what they needed.

-But that wasn't it at all.
+But that wasn’t it at all.
 When she asked if they were well, her father grimaced.
-Never been better, he said, his mouth full of oatmeal.
+Never been better, he said, in his mouth full of oatmeal.

 Her mother said, We’re about to invest a lot of money in Patagonia, in fact.